Jimmy Stewart Owns the 1950s, Loves Fatherhood & His Wife, Is Hitchcock's Ideal Hero, & Remains a Man to Emulate. It's Rear Window (1954).

-Ultimately, it wasn’t driving to the hospital that Jim had to worry about on the day Gloria went into labor: there were complications to the pregnancy, and Gloria was taken to the hospital in an ambulance.
+But on the day Gloria went into labor, it wasn’t driving to the hospital that Jim had to worry about.
+There were complications to the pregnancy, and Gloria was taken to the hospital in an ambulance.

 A Difficult Delivery

 On May 7, 1951, Kelly and Judy Stewart arrived.
 Luckily, the fraternal twin girls were completely healthy at birth.
-But Gloria suffered serious complications to her own health after the Caesarean delivery.
-As Gloria candidly shared,
+But Gloria suffered serious complications to her own health after the Caesarean delivery:

 “I almost died.
 They couldn’t stop the bleeding.
 They operated on me three times and I had five blood transfusions.
 Jim got so worried that he was going to lose me that he got his church minister to pray with him at home.”

 Gloria’s doctors eventually restored her health, but she was required to remain in the hospital for weeks as she recovered.
 According to Gloria, twins Kelly and Judy were home for about a month before Gloria herself was permitted to leave the hospital.